-In Economics you’ll look at the fundamental forces which affect our lives, such as employment, prices, international trade and poverty.
-Economists are often in healthy debate with each other over these issues.
-It is this controversy which makes Economics lively and interesting and which allows you the opportunity to make your own judgements and form your own opinions.
+Economics includes the study of how people behave and interact with each other, as well as the dynamic between consumers, manufacturers and government.
+You’ll look at the fundamental forces which affect our lives, such as employment, prices, international trade and poverty.
+Economists are often in healthy debate with each other over these issues and it is this controversy which makes the subject lively and interesting and which allows you the opportunity to make your own judgements and form your own opinions.
 There are several definitions of economics, with each trying to encapsulate the essence of the subject.
-However, most textbooks seem to agree that economics concerns the allocation of society’s scarce resources amongst the many alternative uses to which they could be put.
-Topics you will study include Microeconomics and Macroeconomics.
-Microeconomics addresses issues such as: “Why are house prices so high?”, “Can pollution effectively be controlled?” and “Should governments interfere with markets?”
-The macroeconomic issues covered include: “Why does the Government have an inflation rate target and how does it affect us?”, “What happens to the economy if people decide to spend more?” and “How are we affected by the Chinese and Indian economies?”
-Economics is a fascinating subject because it includes the study of how people behave and interact with each other.
-The dynamic between consumers, manufacturers and government makes economics a vibrant topic.
-Of course, Economics can also lead to an exciting career.
+However, most textbooks seem to agree that "economics concerns the allocation of society’s scarce resources amongst the many alternative uses to which they could be put."

 There will be 5 formal internal assessments which you will need to pass in order to progress into the 2nd year.
 At the end of the 2nd year there are three public examinations.